Emmanuel-Oite/Job-Board-Project---Phase-1/README.md

 ## How to Use

 1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser to access the DevJobHub website.
+2. Open the `index.html` file in your web browser to access the OnlyJobs website.
 3. Browse job listings, apply filters, and explore job opportunities.

 ## Contributions